 Summary of latest developments:

-- Mexico’s airports and sea ports remain open; however;
+- Mexico’s main airports and sea ports remain open; however;

-- the US and Mexico have agreed to prohibit all but “essential crossings” at the land border until at least July 21, 2020—and the US State Department has advised all its citizens not to travel abroad;
+- the US and Mexico have agreed to prohibit all but “essential crossings” at the land border until at least October 21st, 2020

 - Stage 1: beginning May 18th, some activities will resume in municipalities which have no infections and no infections in municipalities immediately neighboring them;